catalyticmaterials/cheat/regression/README.md

 ## Traning and testing the adsorption energy regression algorithm
 ---------------------
 #### Piecewise linear model
 In the piecewise linear regression(PWR) a multilinear regression algorithm is trained for each ensemble in the constructed zone features.
-To train the regressor state the number of elements in the surface, the desired linear regression model supported by scikit-learn and make sure that the adsorbate/site-combinations match the set of features:
+To train the regressor edit *train_PWR.py* with the the number of elements in the surface, the desired linear regression model supported by scikit-learn and make sure that the adsorbate/site-combinations match the set of features:

 ```python
 n_metals = 5